Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 * **Tailor Your Simulation:** Select the Dashboard template to create simulator or use our pre-configured one.
 * **Link Device from Dashboard:** Link Device with a Click to Another Dashboard.
 * **Configure Your Dashboard:** Configure your dashboard by assigning Actual Device or Simulating it.
-* **New Custom Template:** Customize Devices, Choose Template, Go.
+* **New Custom Template:** Now user can select pre-built templates for custom dashboards.
-* **Seamless DTDL Generation:** Generate DTDL based on measurements, Mimic Real Devices.
-* **Enhanced Dashboard Catalog:** Selecting dashboards make easier with our new search functionality.
+* **Enhanced Dashboard Catalog:** Users can now select and filter dashboard templates, as well as create simulators directly from the Dashboard Catalog.
 * **Share Dashboards:** Share and Reuse.
-Add your Custom Dashboards to the Catalog and Share it within Tenant or across Tenants.
+Add your Custom Dashboards to the Catalog by using "Add to Catalog" button and Share it within Tenant or export and use it in other tenants.
-* **DTDL Plugin:** New DTDL plugin to generate DTDL based on the measurements you provide.
+* **DTDL Generator Plugin:** New DTDL plugin to generate DTDL or simulator configuration files based on existing device and measurements.
 * **Various bug fixes**

 ## Features